microsoft/promptflow/docs/community/cloud/cli-command-reference.md

 `--file -f`

 Local path to the YAML file containing the prompt flow run specification; can be overrided by other parameters.
+Reference [here](https://azuremlschemas.azureedge.net/promptflow/latest/Run.schema.json) for YAML schema.

 `--flow`